Personal Financial Literacy & Money Management

 The Impact of Interest

 Understanding the ins and outs of interest and fees can impact your finances more than you realize.
 Why?
 It can make the difference between borrowing a small amount and paying back much more.
-If you receive a federal student loan you will be required to repay the loan with interest
+If you receive a federal student loan you will be required to repay the loan with interest.
+Make sure you understand how interest is calculated and the fees associated with your loan.
+Both of these factors will impact the amount you will be required to repay.

 Credit-Debt Roller Coaster